danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 **ERB Interpolation Not Supported**

 When using encrypted credentials, you must enter the plain text values when editing the decrypted file.
 Unlike the old `config/secrets.yml`, erb interpolation does not work.
-For example, if you were to enter in the temporary editor window:
+For example, if you were to run `bin/rails credentials:edit --environment development` and save the following:

 ```yml
 secret_key_base: <%= ENV["SECRET_KEY_BASE"] %>